 For a quick, affordable takeaway that doesn’t skimp on the quality, head to this sizzling hatch for some of the best burgers around.
 The burgers are made to order and are served up with a portion of perfectly crisp and golden chips.
 Try one of the daily specials such as the 100% pure Angus beef patty with bacon, mushroom and cheese, or a chicken bun with avo and chipotle mayonnaise.
 Grab your burgers and take a stroll around the Waterfront or sit on one of steps near the harbour and watch the boats come in.

 A list for tourists could not be complete without a stop at Mzoli’s.
-Serving authentic shisa nyama, it’s a culture trip for the senses and a fun outing for serious meat-lovers.
-Select your meat in the attached butchery and then hand it over to the talented chefs who cook it over the coals: expect steak, chicken wings, lamb chops or boerewors marinated in a special sauce and braaied to perfection.
+Select your meat in the attached butchery and then hand it over to the talented chefs who cook it over the coals.
 Eat it with your hands with pap, salads and delicious house chakalaka.
-As for the drinks, bring your own in a cooler box or buy them from the shebeen across the road.
+Bring your own drinks in a cooler box or buy them from the shebeen across the road.

 Neighbourgoods Market at Old Biscuit Mill (Woodstock)